How 'Black Box Thinking' can help you through a separation

 In particular, Matt tackles two distinctly different sectors: Healthcare and aviation.

-Whereas within healthcare failure is treated with resistance and fear, in aviation failure is treated as something to be learned from, with airplanes required to carry two black boxes so that any errors or mistakes can be catalogued and learned from in future - hence the term ‘Black Box Thinking’.
+Whereas within healthcare failure is treated with resistance and fear, in aviation failure is treated as something to be learned from, with aeroplanes required to carry two black boxes so that any errors or mistakes can be catalogued and learned from in future - hence the term ‘Black Box Thinking’.

 Failure is therefore de-stigmatised.